 End of Month (EOM)

 EOM is a busy time for the finance team.
-We’re ensuring that Xero is up to date, making sure the CFO and the team are reviewing latest actuals and expected forecasts.
+We’re ensuring that Xero is up to date and making sure the CFO and team are reviewing latest actuals and expected forecasts.

-Making changes to model structure / logic at EOM is not desirable, therefore, so we typically plan to make any more structural model changes mid month.
-In particular, we typically “freeze” any model structure changes in the last week of the month.
-Where changes in/around EOM are really required then we (all) need to be on the same page with tight-er version control.
+Therefore, it's not desirable to make changes to model structure / logic at EOM so we typically plan to make any more structural model changes mid month.
+In particular, we typically 'freeze' any model structure changes in the last week of the month.
+Where changes in/around EOM are really required then we (all) need to be on the same page with tighter version control.

-It is totally possible for you to keep updating assumptions etc in the latest version of last months model as we’re coming up to EOM … we’ll always be looking to check in and confirm that we have the latest version that incorporates your latest assumptions as the version we use for the EOM roll into the new month.
+It is totally possible for you to keep updating assumptions in the latest version of last month's model as we’re coming up to EOM… we’ll always be looking to check in and confirm that we have the latest version that incorporates your latest assumptions as the version we use for the EOM roll into the new month.

 Evolving the model

-Our aim when we deliver the first version of the model is to ensure we’ve captured all the relevant drivers for revenue and expenses and we can see the all important forward cash position.
-We want and encourage your increasing familiarity with the model to keep it updated with the simple-r updates like staffing and expense changes.
+When we deliver the first version of the model, our aim is to ensure we’ve captured all the relevant drivers for revenue and expenses and we can see the all-important forward cash position.
+We want, and encourage, your increasing familiarity with the model to keep it updated with the simpler updates like staffing and expense changes.

-As well as changes at the business level, what typically also happens is a refinement of the model outputs where you’d like to see the financials in a different way, add dashboards and bring in key driver data and metrics (eg SaaS metrics such as CAC, Churn etc) so they can be included in the monthly reporting.
-These are great discussions, and show an evolution beyond that initial focus of “when does my cash run out” and a more sophisticated approach to understanding and managing ALL the key numbers that matter to your business (not just the cash).
-Again, we look forward to continuing to layering in these additional data points and financial and graphical outputs for you over time.
+As well as changes at the business level, what typically happens is a refinement of the model outputs where you’d like to see the financials in a different way, add dashboards and bring in key driver data and metrics (e.g. SaaS metrics such as CAC and churn) so they can be included in the monthly reporting.
+These are great discussions, and show an evolution beyond that initial focus of 'when does my cash run out' and a more sophisticated approach to understanding and managing ALL the key numbers that matter to your business (not just the cash).
+Again, we look forward to continuing to layer these additional data points and financial and graphical outputs for you over time.